nikolausmayer/raytracing-from-scratch/README.md

 Code
 ====

 The code is split into "levels" which follow the structure of the course.
-Each level introduces a new concept and build on the foundation of the prior levels.
+Each level introduces a new concept and builds on the foundation of the prior levels.

 Licenses